Overview of Codebase

 };

-action is provided in the ControllerInterfaceBase
+This means the `update` action is provided in the `ControllerInterfaceBase` ([see code)](https://github.com/ros-controls/ros2_control/blob/506887fb9018a0286c4dea828d33592bddb12f6e/controller_interface/include/controller_interface/controller_interface_base.hpp#L144).&#x20;

-.
-The ros2_controllers packages provides implementations of many well-known controllers.
-For more details, please refer to the Github repo of the ros2_controllers package.
+This setup is similar to the system/actuator/sensor interface.
+The `ControllerSpec` depends on the `ControllerInterface` and the user can provide their own controller, which will implement the `ControllerInterface`.
+The ros2\_controllers packages provides implementations of many well-known controllers.
+For more details, please refer to the [Github repo of the ros2\_controllers](https://github.com/ros-controls/ros2_controllers/tree/humble) package.

 controller_interface::return_type ForwardControllersBase::update(